Menopause Wellness

 How I will work with you

 This is so important because we are all very different individuals and will experience our menopause journey in very different ways from one another.
-Your experience of the menopause will be different from others (and mine) and what works for you won't necessarily work for another.
+Your experience of menopause will be different from others (and mine) and what works for you won't necessarily work for another.
 Even through the different stages of the menopause process, what may be effective in managing symptoms at one stage, may not be at another.

 To find out more about the Menopause Wellness Program, click on the link below.